oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 * `Retain as Published: 1`
 * `Retain Handling: 0`

-As defined in [Section 2.4](#24-quality-of-service) of this specification, subscribers MUST specify a `Maximum QoS` level of at least `1` when subscribing to topics.
+As defined in [Section 2.5](#25-quality-of-service) of this specification, subscribers MUST specify a `Maximum QoS` level of at least `1` when subscribing to topics.
 Implementers SHOULD allow for a `Maximum QoS` of `2` if supported by their implementation.
+As noted in [Section 2.5](#25-quality-of-service), when messages are published with a QoS of `1` receiving clients should be prepared to handle the possibility of receiving duplicate messages.

 This specification makes no recommendations regarding values for the following SUBSCRIBE properties: